Limited Liability Company – D.O.O.

 What is the title of the applicable company registry?

-What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.: Articles, Ownership identification (direct and/or indirect ownership, 'beneficial owners'), Group structure, Share capital, Directors, Accounts, Insolvency, good-standing, liquidation, Liens and encumbrances on the shares, Liens and encumbrances on assets of the entity, Other (e.g. litigation, tax matters)
+What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.: Articles or other formation document, Articles or other formation document, Group structure, Share capital, Directors, Accounts, Insolvency, good-standing, liquidation, Liens and encumbrances on the shares, Liens and encumbrances on assets of the entity, Other (e.g. litigation, tax matters)

 The founding agreement or decision on foundation (if there is a sole shareholder);

-The articles of association;
+The Articles of Association;

-A list of the names of the members of the board of directors of the joint stock company, i.e. the supervisory and management board of the joint stock company and the decision on their appointment;
+A list of the names of the members of the Board of Directors of the joint stock company – i.e. the supervisory and management board of the joint stock company and the decision on their appointment;

-Data on occupations of members of the board of directors, i.e. supervisory and management board, as well as data on membership in other boards, functions in which they are located, as well as the place of registration of these companies, if they are not registered in Montenegro;
+Data on occupations of members of the Board of Directors – i.e. supervisory and management board, as well as data on membership in other boards, functions in which they are located, as well as the place of registration of these companies, if they are not registered in Montenegro;

 Name and address of the auditor, name and address of the executive director and secretary of the company, if any in the company and decisions on the appointment of these persons;